Surprise, surprise: winning M&A strategies for turbulent times

 Industry takeaways – developing

 And how about the situation in Switzerland?
-In the next few weeks, our industry experts will be sharing their views and expectations of M&A trends in Switzerland ‒ so please stay tuned.
+In the next few weeks, our industry experts will be sharing their mid-year perspectives on M&A trends in Switzerland ‒ including key developments, sector-specific insights, and areas to monitor in the second half of 2025.
+Stay tuned.

 Contact us